 Step 2 – Complete the WE Fellowship application.

-If interested, female business owners must submit an application by 11:59 pm on Friday, February 3, 2017.
+If interested, female business owners must submit an application by a deadline January 21, 2018.
+Click here to submit an application.
 Please note that you will not be able to save the application and come back to it.
-The application period is closed.

 Step 3 – Present at PitchNOLA event during New Orleans Entreprenuer Week.

-The WE Fellowship Selection Committee will review the submitted applications and select up to five women-owned businesses to give a 10-minute presentation at the PitchNOLA event during New Orleans Entrepreneur Week on March 20, 2018 at 5:30 pm.
+The WE Fellowship Selection Committee will review the submitted applications and select up to five women-owned businesses to give a 10-minute presentation at an event during New Orleans Entrepreneur Week on March 20, 2018 at 5:30 pm.
 Prior to their pitch, they will meet with an expert who will help them craft their presentation.
-The PitchNOLA event will be Monday, March 20, 2017 from 9 to11 am at the Contemporary Arts Center.
-Click here to RSVP to attend.
+The event will in March 2018.